 Stephen is an employee of Aston University.
 Related Party Transactions: Aston University as a sponsor to the UTC provides 'at cost' services to the UTC including, Payroll, HR, Car Parking, and student sports facilities.

 Head of Electrical and Electronic Engineering, SEAS, Aston University

 Paul started his research career at Aston in 1994 as a PhD student studying high speed optical telecommunications in the early days of what would become the world renowned Photonics Research Group.

 After graduating in 1997 he continued this work at Aston as a Post Doc.
 In May 2002 along with co-workers, he left the university to form a spin-out project Marconi-Solstis to commercialise his research work.
 Paul was a Senior Development Engineer on this project working on system design, test and field installation.
 Following the first field deployment of their 1.6Tb/s 3000km system he continued with Marconi as Photonic System Test Manager.

 Paul is a founding member of AUEA's Pre-opening Board and has chaired AUEA's Disciplinary Board since 2012.

-Head of Careers, Aston University
+COO, Aston University

 Richard Billingham is the Director of HR and Organisational Development at Aston University.
 He has extensive experience working with leaders and organisations, across public and private sectors, both in the UK and internationally, to bring about change.